open-horizon/examples/edge/services/helloworld/README.md

 ### Building and Publishing Your Own Version of the Hello World Example Edge Service

+- Edit `service.sh`, for example changing "Hello" to "Hey there"
+    - Note: this service is a shell script simply for brevity, but you can write your service in any language.
 - Build the hello world docker image:
 ```
 make
 ```
-- Have Horizon start the service locally:
+- Test the service by having Horizon start it locally:
 ```
 hzn dev service start -S
 ```